End Date: 10/10/16

 Computer Game Engines

-- A game engine is the incorporation of modelling, animation, terrain design, physics, sounds, scripting, AI and many other games development properties used.
+About game engines - A game engine is the incorporation of modelling, animation, terrain design, physics, sounds, scripting, AI and many other games development properties used.
 These properties will be used to create the game of choice by the developer.

 Almost every games company have their own game engine and they all function in specific ways.
 Some game engines might have better physics, while another will be more visually appealing.
 Examples of this would be comparing a game like Borderlands 2, with it's cel shaded graphics.
 It prefers to have textures, such as blood splatters, to have a very colourful and vibrant look to them.
 Games with photo-realistic graphics, try to imitate real life, attempting to create a flawlessly beautiful landscapes, character details, model details, sounds etc.